-This document is a non-proprietary Cryptographic Module Security Policy for the Doremi Cinema LLC IMB.
-It describes how this module meets all the requirements specified in the FIPS 140-2 for security Level 3.
+This document is a non-proprietary Cryptographic Module Security Policy for the Doremi Labs IMS-SM.
+It describes how this module meets all the requirements specified in the FIPS 140-2 for security Level 2, and most of the Level 3 requirements.
 This Policy forms a part of the submission package provided to the testing lab.